fast/fastimer/README.md

 ## Overview

-Fastimer implements runtime-agnostic driver for async timers and scheduled tasks.
+Fastimer implements runtime-agnostic timer traits and utilities.

 ### Scheduled Actions

-Fastimer provides multiple abstractions that can be scheduled as a repeating and cancellable action:
+Fastimer provides scheduled actions that can be scheduled as a repeating and cancellable action.

-* [`SimpleAction`](https://docs.rs/fastimer/latest/fastimer/schedule/trait.SimpleAction.html): A simple action that can be scheduled with fixed delay or at fixed rate.
+* `SimpleAction`: A simple repeatable action that can be scheduled with a fixed delay, or at a fixed rate.
-* [`ArbitraryDelayAction`](https://docs.rs/fastimer/latest/fastimer/schedule/trait.ArbitraryDelayAction.html): An action that can be scheduled with arbitrary delay.
+* `ArbitraryDelayAction`: A repeatable action that can be scheduled with arbitrary delay.
-* [`NotifyAction`](https://docs.rs/fastimer/latest/fastimer/schedule/trait.NotifyAction.html): An action that can be scheduled by notifications.
+* `NotifyAction`: A repeatable action that can be scheduled by notifications.

 ### Timeout

-[`Timeout`](https://docs.rs/fastimer/latest/fastimer/struct.Timeout.html) is a future combinator that completes when the inner future completes or when the timeout expires.
+* `Timeout` is a future combinator that completes when the inner future completes or when the timeout expires.

-### Time Driver
+### Interval

-[`TimeDriver`](https://docs.rs/fastimer/latest/fastimer/driver/struct.TimeDriver.html) is a runtime-agnostic time driver for creating delay futures.
-To use the time driver, you need to enable the driver feature flag.
+* `Interval` ticks at a sequence of instants with a certain duration between each instant.

 ## Installation